abcdqfr/code-historian/README.md

 - Preserve context across team changes
 - Track feature development history
 - Document bug fixes and solutions

+## Configuration

+### Global Configuration
+The global configuration file is located at `~/.config/code-historian/config.sh` and contains default settings for all projects.

+### Project Configuration
+Create a `code-historian` script in your project root to customize:
+- Files to analyze
+- Output directories
+- Custom categories
+- Project-specific patterns

+Example configurations are available in the `examples/` directory.

 ## Future Enhancements